coreydinkens/tmc-flux-poc/README.md

         1. Grafana

 Once Flux has been successfully enabled, add kustomizations in the following order to avoid package install/removal issues with prune enabled:
+1. Add example GitHub repo https://github.com/coreydinkens/tmc-flux-poc
-1. Add pre-reqs folder Flux kustomization
+2. Add pre-reqs folder Flux kustomization
-2. Add flux-config folder Flux kustomization
+3. Add flux-config folder Flux kustomization

 It is important to note this repo is not what I would consider 'production' ready due to the current package installer service account config.
 Verifying whether I need to move each SA to it's own namespace to match existing Carvel methodology